commonlisper/hangman/README.md

-Hangman CLI game in Python
+Hangman CLI game in Python written in procedural style